sirmartins34/senior-engineer-home-exercise/readme.md

 	$env:DOCKER_BUILDKIT=0
   Once it is built, then I was able to turn the variable back to "1".
 The files were "Dockerfile" and "Dockerfile.agent"

+- Part 3's description starts up saying "Provide a separate compose.ci.yml file".
+  So for this Part 2, I've renamed the file name to "compose.ci.agent.yml" instead

-- to launch the website, run the powershell script: docker compose up
+to launch the website, run the script:
+    docker compose up

-- to launch the teamcity's agent, run the powershell script: docker compose -f compose.ci.yml up
+to launch the teamcity's agent, run the script:
+    docker compose -f compose.ci.agent.yml up

 ## Part 3

-- Part 3's description starts up saying "Provide a separate compose.ci.yml file".
-  So for the Part 2, I've renamed the file name to "compose.ci.agent.yml" and it will require the use of "docker compose -f compose.ci.agent.yml up" to run it.

 - At Docker Desktop (Windows), I've changed: Preferences → Docker Engine and I have: